CityOfZion/neon-js/dev/_sources/interface.rst.txt

   {// Balance
     address: string, // The address
+    assets: {
       NEO: {
         balance: number,
         unspent: Coin[]
       },
       GAS: {
         balance: number,
         unspent: Coin[]
       }
     }
+  }

 The address property acts as an ID for this object and is used to derive the scriptHash when calculating the change to give back to the account.

-All the other properties are named using asset symbols.
+The assets are stored in an object and retrieved using their symbols.
 Currently, there are only 2 assets available (NEO/GAS) and they both have similar names to symbols.
 Symbols should be in capital letters and be of 3-4 letters long.

 Each symbol will be contain the ``balance`` and ``unspent`` property. ``balance`` tells us the total amount of this asset available and serves as a simple check if there is enough assets available to fulfil the sending intents. ``unspent`` contains a list of ``Coin`` that are used as Transaction Inputs.